AlexShubin/SwiftPushServer/README.md

 ## License

-Simplify is available under the MIT license.
-See the LICENSE file for more info.
+Swift push server is available under the MIT license.